data-zoo-gang/DZG_website/README.md

 Blog content
 ```

-Then, you must knit this post.
+Then, you must knit this post, and *then* render the website:

-Render the website:

 ```r
 rmarkdown::render_site(encoding = 'UTF-8')
 ```

-If you are not happy, rince and repeat, you can also update the internal name to match the blog title:
+If you are not happy, rince and repeat.

+You can also update the internal name to match the blog title:

 ```r
 rename_post_dir("_posts/2026-02-23-test") # adjust the data and name